-Homeowners in Massachusetts have been through trying times in 2015.
-Not only did the brutal snowstorms of January and February cause damage on a headline-grabbing scale but the aftermath has proved to be just as destructive.
-For many, mold is now thriving in their roofs.
+Homeowners in Massachusetts went through trying times in 2015.
+Not only did brutal snowstorms in January and February cause damage on a headline-grabbing scale, the aftermath proved to be just as destructive.
+For many, mold was now thriving in their roofs.

 Like many others, the owner had neglected the roof for years.
 The roofing materials had become severely degraded and the ventilation and insulation just weren’t up to the job.
 When the storms did hit, water poured into the house.

 But just how much time and money would that cost?
 It’s a question that Ken Duval gets asked often – desperate homeowners really need to know.
 “How bad is it up there?”